-If there is one thing that is certain in the markets it is the drawdown.
+If there is one thing that is certain in the markets, it is the drawdown.
 Here are some facts.

 In the last 10 years in financial social media, panic has been predominant after a small correction from all-time highs.
-Permabears always cease the opportunity after 2% or 5% drop to publish charts with confirmation bias about pending collapse based on tiny samples of what occurred in the past.
+Permabears always cease the opportunity after a 2% or 5% drop to publish charts with confirmation bias about pending collapse based on tiny samples of what occurred in the past.
 Financial media holds special shows where analysts try to fit random patterns to price action and rationalize what will be next.
 Yet, drawdown is the only certainty in the markets; it is the certain event.
 Here are some charts that demonstrate this.

 The S&P 500 index since 1940 has been in 5% or larger drawdown from all-time highs about 47% of the time and about 33.5% of the time it has been in a drawdown of more than 10%, as shown below.